 About

-I am a postdoctoral researcher in the Department of Computer Science at Princeton University, where I work with Tom Griffiths.
-I earned my Ph.D. from the Department of Computer Science at the University of Toronto, where my advisor was Richard Zemel.
+I am a postdoc in the Dept. of Computer Science at Princeton University, where I work with Tom Griffiths.
+I earned my Ph.D. in computer science at U of Toronto, where my advisor was Richard Zemel.
+Previously, I completed my bachelor's degree in biomedical engineering at Yale.

-I work on the intersection of deep learning and probabilistic modeling to build adaptable and reliable machine learning algorithms.
+I work on building trustworthy deep learning algorithms through the perspective of probabilistic modeling.
 My current research interests include:

 I am on the academic job market for 2024-2025!